Defining Quantum Games: Introduction

 \section{Introduction}

-Digital games have become one of the most popular and widespread pastime activities.
-Games are played on different devices and platforms: on computers, mobile phones, special gaming hardware, and as physical pieces, such as board games.
-Modes of games also vary between social and solitary activities, even within a single gameplay.
-The phenomenon of games is wide and part of the everyday lives of all kinds of people.
+Digital games have become one of the most popular pastimes for a wide variety of people, spanning gender, age and nationality.
+However, the notion of games and play have been important since the earliest days of mankind \cite{rollefson1992}.
+Games are played on different devices and platforms: on computers, mobile phones, specialised gaming hardware, and as physical pieces, such as board games and card games.
+Modes of gameplay also vary between social and solitary activities, even within a single game session.
+The phenomenon of games is vast, a natural part of human history, and has evolved alongside technological advancements.

-Today the development of technologies based on quantum physical phenomena, \textit{quantum technologies}, and in particular \textit{quantum computers} is on its crest and games have already been united with these subatomic phenomena.
-So far over 250 games referencing quantum physics have been created \cite{quantumgames} and are drawing the attention of both academics and quantum technology enthusiasts in general, but so far no suitable definition to encompass the variety of quantum games has emerged.
-Previous works have touted the term ‘quantum games’ or ‘quantum computer games’, referring to \textit{computer games}, where “the rules are based on quantum principles and the games use concepts as superposition, entanglement and the collapse of the wave function” \cite{gordon10}.
-In this article we broaden and deepen the definition to include games that for example run on a quantum computer as well as games that use quantum software, but might still not fit this earlier definition.
-As a clarification, this paper does not discuss the quantum extension of game theory known as quantum game theory \cite{eisert1999, khan2018}.
+Today, the development of new types of technologies based on quantum physical phenomena, \textit{quantum technologies}, and in particular \textit{quantum computers}, is on the rise, and games have already been designed using these technologies.
+By the end of 2023, over 260 games referencing quantum physics had been created, drawing the attention of both academics and quantum technology enthusiasts \cite{piispanen2023history,piispanen2023qgj}.
+To date, there are now well over 350 quantum physics-related games \cite{quantumgames}, and yet no suitable definition has emerged to encompass the vast variety of these games prior to the study done for this article.
+Previous works have used terms such as ‘quantum games’ or ‘quantum computer games’, referring to \textit{computer games}, where “the rules are based on quantum principles and the games use concepts as superposition, entanglement and the collapse of the wave function” \cite{gordon2010}.
+In this research article, we provide a broader and deeper definition that, in addition, includes games that run on a quantum computer or use quantum software but might still not fit earlier definitions.
+We also include games that are not played on (classical or quantum) computers or ones where elements other than the rules are influenced by quantum physical concepts.
+However, to clarify, this article does not discuss the quantum extension to the mathematical topic of game theory known as \textit{quantum game theory} \cite{eisert1999, perez2024game}.